 Until now, flow profiling has been available only on a select few, very high-end, $7,000+ home coffee machines.

-Built with the passionate home barista in mind, it brings this technology within reach of mere mortals.
+- Built with the passionate home barista in mind, it brings this technology to the kitchen benches of mere mortals.

-Turn the stylish hardwood paddle to the left and you’ll get the slowest flow; push it to the right and you’ll see extraction at max speed.
-Together with a readout of pressure at the puck, this feature gives you a surgical level of control over-extraction.
+Turn the stylish hardwood paddle to the left, and you’ll get the slowest flow; push it to the right, and you’ll see extraction at max speed.
+With a readout of pressure at the puck, this feature gives you a surgical level of control over-extraction.

-Despite all of Bianca’s prestige, the stock Lelit portafilter baskets are substandard.
+Despite Bianca’s prestige, the stock Lelit portafilter baskets are substandard.
 You’ll need to set aside another $50 or so to buy a good 20g VST basket.

 It’s not a huge deal in the grand scheme of things, but is also not something you expect when shelling out a few grand on a home coffee machine.

-Speaking of quality, even though the build quality of the Bianca V2 is superb – especially when compared with consumer-grade home coffee machines like the Breville Dual Boiler – it’s a little behind rivals like the German-made Profitec Pro 6000.
+Speaking of quality, even though the build quality of the Bianca V3 is superb – especially when compared with consumer-grade home coffee machines like the Breville Dual Boiler – it’s a little behind rivals like the German-made Profitec Pro 6000.